melmanm/melmanm.github.io/_posts/draft-2024-11-17-article16-popups-in-csharp-wpf-mvvm.md

 </Window>
 ```

-When `DialogViewModel`, bound to the `DialogView` has `IsVisible` property set to `true`, the popup is displayed.
+When `DialogView.xaml`'s DataContext has `IsVisible` property set to `true`, dialog is displayed, on the top of MainWindow's content.

 ### DialogViewModel

-`DialogViewModel.cs`,  bound to above `DialogView`, has two crucial properties
+`DialogViewModel.cs` is the DataContext bound to the `DialogView`.
+It has two crucial properties
 * `bool IsVisible` - bind to UserControl's Visibility - controls if popup is displayed or not
 * `object?
-DialogContentViewModel` - ViewModel which represents the DataContext for the View that will be displayed as the `DialogView` content (since `DialogView` can be treated as a placeholder for dialog content View)
+DialogContentViewModel` - ViewModel which represents the DataContext for the dialog content View

 Generic dialog can be displayed using `ShowAsync` function